Funguser/INFO7390_FinalProject/README.md

 Nowadays, whale is really rare and protecting whale is necessary.
 Different species of whales have different features in their shape of tails and special markings.
 Thus, in many cases, scientists monitor whales’ activities by using photos of their tails.
 To help scientists confirm the species of different whales in huge number of photos and save their time, we aim to build a new machine learning model to do this instead of persons.<br />

 ### B. Data sources
-Most of datas comes from [Happy Whale](https://happywhale.com) and sorted by [Kaggle](https://www.kaggle.com), a platform which already use image process algorithms to category photos collected from public and various survey.<br />
+Most of data comes from [Happy Whale](https://happywhale.com) and sorted by [Kaggle](https://www.kaggle.com), a platform which already use image process algorithms to category photos collected from public and various survey.<br />
 [**Dataset of this project.**](https://www.kaggle.com/c/whale-categorization-playground/data)

 ### C. Algorithms are being used and best of public kernals